-4. Prepare kinase/antibody solution at 15 nM kinase, 6 nM antibody and 6 nM Eu-Streptavidin (3X the desired final assay concentrations for each component).
+4. Prepare kinase/antibody solution at 15 nM kinase and 6 nM antibody (3X the desired final assay concentration) and 6 nM Eu-streptavidin (3X the desired final assay concentration).
 Centrifuge both the antibody tube and the Eu-Streptavidin tube at approximately 10,000 x g for 10 minutes and aspirate desired volume from the top of the solution.
-Add the volumes of reagents calculated below to the calculated volume of Kinase Buffer A.
+Add volumes of reagents calculated below to calculated volume of Kinase Buffer A.